hseera/aws-observability-workshop/cloudwatch/synthetic workshop/canary-alarms/README.md

   - We will also create an SNS topic as part of the alarm creation, but you can also use an existing SNS topic.
   - Finally we will create a situation that will trigger the alarm.

 1. From the the AWS CloudWatch console, select Synthetics Canaries, and choose the canary you created in the first lab.
-Click on the edit option.
+Click on the Action -> Edit option.

   ![image](https://user-images.githubusercontent.com/59352356/214961598-d2eada15-df8c-42b7-a9bd-2d475715e8b4.png)